Phone: 240-818-1216

 • a fact sheet describing a housing development or real estate project

-• an email sent to a newspaper reporter about a property listing or development
+• an email sent to a reporter about a property listing or development

-• a media statement explaining a situation involving a property listing, brokerage, or development
+• a media statement explaining a situation involving a listing, brokerage, or project

-• interview preparation notes used before speaking with newspaper reporters or television journalists
+• interview preparation notes used before speaking with reporters or television journalists

 Who This Work Is For

-This work is intended for real estate professionals whose names appear on pages where homes and housing developments are described to the public.
+This work is for real estate professionals whose names appear on pages where homes, deals, and projects are described to others.

 • listing agents